tg123/sshpiper/README.md

 however, the client has to pass the upstream server's auth in order to establish the whole connection.
 `Additional Challenge` is required, but not enough.

 This is useful when you want use publickey and something like [google-authenticator](https://github.com/google/google-authenticator) together.
-OpenSSH do not support use publickey and other auth together.

 #### Available Challengers